Bhart97/Cloud-Data-Engineer-Project/module/part a/README.md

 - Explore and understand how GitHub works
 - Save changes from local repository to the remote repository
 - Learn how to use programming and automation tools
-- Please note that linked websites open in the same tab, to mitigate this issue, please right-click on the hyperlink and select "Open link in new tab"

 ## Setup